e-sites/swift-log-papertrail/README.md

 ### Logging

-To send logs to Datadog, initialize a `Logger` instance and send a message with optional additional metadata:
+To send logs to Papertrail, initialize a `Logger` instance and send a message with optional additional metadata:

 ```swift
 import Loggingx